-Figure 370.
+Figure 423.
 Setting sampling properties for a parameter using the Simple Distribution method.

-All of the available PDF choices include a minimum and maximum value.
+All of the available distribution choices include a minimum and maximum value.
 These limits are imposed as constraints on the parameter sampling process.
 If the value computed for a sample falls below the minimum or above the maximum, then a new value is sampled.
-This process is repeated until a sampled parameter value is generated that falls between the minimum and maximum.
-These constraints are separate from the mathematical features of the selected PDF.
+This process is repeated until a sampled parameter value is generated that falls between the minimum and maximum, which effectively truncates the distribution.
+These constraints are separate from the mathematical features of the selected distribution.
 The limits are useful for enforcing physical process limitations or restricting the sampling to a reasonable range for the selected parameter.